Zum Inhalt

 • group: string Menu group in which the menu item is to be displayed (optional, by default under "Plugins")

-• icon: string Icon name.
+• icon: string Icon-name.
 Currently glyphicon-... and fa-... are supported.

-• order: integer Order ID with which the position in the menu is determined
+• order: integer Order-ID, with which the position in the menu is determined

-• route: string Route to which the menu item should lead (default: is read from the @route annotation of the method)
+• route: string Route to which the menu item should lead (default: is read from the @route-annotation of the method)

 • access={...}: string[] Who should have access to the menu item.
 Possible values are "admin", "user" and "subuser".
-(Default: is determined from the superclass of the controller class).
+(Default: is determined from the super class of the controller-class).

 • navigation: string In which navigation the menu item should be displayed.
 Possible values are main, domain and meta.
 Here, main corresponds to the navigation that the user is shown when logging in.
 So either domain or meta, depending on the edition and user type.
 (Default: domain for DomainDependantControllern, otherwise main).